Gustie Soccer High School Girls Camp

 High school soccer players preparing to take their game to the next level, whether that be college, varsity, JV, premier or C1 club, both on and off the field will benefit from this camp.
 Through quality position based coaching, college level sessions and evening matches utilizing different formations, participants will be prepared to succeed at the next level, whether that be C1 or Premier club, high school varsity or college.
 Daily presentations focus on college recruiting, diet and nutrition, optimal performance, and injury prevention and recovery.

-Position specific technical and tactical sessions, including goalkeeper specific training
+Position specific training and tactical sessions, including goalkeeping specific training

 What makes the Gustavus High School Girls Soccer Camp different from other camps?